Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Cardi B.

-Operational Insight: Including landmark moments in hip-hop and grime history is vital for cultural inclusivity.
-These pop culture trivia questions often highlight crucial turning points in music industry diversity and success.
+Operational Insight: Including landmark moments in hip-hop and grime history is important for cultural inclusivity.
+These pop culture trivia questions often highlight key turning points in music industry diversity and achievement.

 8. 80s Time Travel: Which 1985 film starring Michael J. Fox popularised time travel concepts for a mass audience?